Postpartum depression: Africa

-Issues in Reporting Prevalence
+Issues in reporting prevalence

 Most studies regarding PPD are done using self-report screenings which are less reliable than clinical interviews.
-This use of self-report may have results that underreport symptoms and thus postpartum depression rates.
+This use of self-reporting may have results that underreport symptoms and thus postpartum depression rates.

+Furthermore, the prevalence of postpartum depression in Arab countries exhibits significant variability, often due to diverse assessment methodologies.
+In a review of twenty-five studies examining PPD, differences in assessment methods, recruitment locations, and timing of evaluations complicate prevalence measurement.
+For instance, the studies varied in their approach, with some using a longitudinal panel method tracking PPD at multiple points during pregnancy and postpartum periods, while others employed cross-sectional approaches to estimate point or period prevalences.
+The Edinburgh Postnatal Depression Scale (EPDS) was commonly used across these studies, yet variations in cutoff scores further determined the results of prevalence.

+For example, a study in Kom Ombo, Egypt, reported a rate of 73.7% for PPD, but the small sample size of 57 mothers and the broad measurement timeframe spanning from two weeks to one year postpartum contributes to the challenge of making definitive prevalence conclusions (2).
+This wide array of assessment methods and timing significantly impacts the reported rates of postpartum depression.

 History

 Prior to the 19th century

-Western medical science's understanding and construction of postpartum depression has evolved over the centuries.
+Western medical science's understanding and construction of postpartum depression have evolved over the centuries.
 Ideas surrounding women's moods and states have been around for a long time, typically recorded by men.
-In 460 B.C., Hippocrates wrote about puerperal fever, agitation, delirium, and mania experienced by women after child birth.
+In 460 B.C., Hippocrates wrote about puerperal fever, agitation, delirium, and mania experienced by women after childbirth.
 Hippocrates' ideas still linger in how postpartum depression is seen today.

 A woman who lived in the 14th century, Margery Kempe, was a Christian mystic.
 She was a pilgrim known as "Madwoman" after having a tough labor and delivery.
 There was a long physical recovery period during which she started descending into "madness" and became suicidal.
 Based on her descriptions of visions of demons and conversations she wrote about that she had with religious figures like God and the Virgin Mary, historians have identified what Margery Kempe was experiencing as "postnatal psychosis" and not postpartum depression.
 This distinction became important to emphasize the difference between postpartum depression and postpartum psychosis.
-A 16th century physician, Castello Branco, documented a case of postpartum depression without the formal title as a relatively healthy woman with melancholy after childbirth, remained insane for a month, and recovered with treatment.
+A 16th-century physician, Castello Branco, documented a case of postpartum depression without the formal title as a relatively healthy woman with melancholy after childbirth, remained insane for a month, and recovered with treatment.
 Although this treatment was not described, experimental treatments began to be implemented for postpartum depression for the centuries that followed.
-Connections between female reproductive function and mental illness would continue to center around reproductive organs from this time all the way through to modern age, with a slowly evolving discussion around "female madness".
+Connections between female reproductive function and mental illness would continue to center around reproductive organs from this time through to the modern age, with a slowly evolving discussion around "female madness".